lanceman2/Quickstream_dev/README.md

 The objective is that quickstream flow graph should process data faster than any other streaming API (application programming interface).
+Only benchmarks can show this to be true.

 ## No connection types